 Not too long ago, Attico, the new label founded by street style stars and former fashion editors Giorgia Tordini and Gilda Ambrosia, called out Spanish fast fashion label Mango for copying.
-This so-called "social shaming" - in which a designer calls out a copycat for well, copying, on his/her social media accounts, hence, the "social" aspect – is an increasingly common occurrence in the age of social media, and more often than not, such claims of copying arise from blatant line-for-line reproductions of original designs by fast fashion retailers.
+This so-called "social shaming" – in which a brand/designer calls out another brand/designer for well, copying, by way of his/her social media accounts, hence, the "social" aspect – is an increasingly common occurrence in the age of social media.

-It is not unusual, after all, for fast fashion retailers to churn out cheap copies that look a whole lot like the real thing.
-Zara, H&M, Forever 21, and co. have made built lucrative businesses on selling garments “inspired by” others' designs, a perfectly legal and ethical move - when they are, in fact, erring on the side of inspiration (as opposed to imitation).
+Sure, it is not unusual for fast fashion retailers to churn out cheap copies that look a whole lot like another's design.
+Zara, H&M, Forever 21, Mango, and co. have made built lucrative businesses on selling garments “inspired by” others' designs, a perfectly legal and ethical move – when they are, in fact, erring on the side of inspiration (as opposed to imitation).
 The same can be said of big fashion brands, which take inspiration from other big fashion brands, or even smaller fashion brands.

 But before we get ahead of ourselves, it is important to set out the crucial distinction between imitation and inspiration.
 Imitation refers to the production of identical copies and/or the substantial copying other artistic works.
 This is the type of replication that would run afoul of intellectual property laws, if we considered it in a legal context.

 Imitation is different, of course, from inspiration, as the latter entails taking existing elements and interpreting them in a new or original way.
-Inspiration is extremely common place in fashion, largely because so much has already been done, it tends to form the basis of modern day fashion as a whole, which is driven by the practice of adopting design elements of the past and adapting them so they resonate with modern day consumers.
+Inspiration is not only extremely common place in fashion, largely because so much has already been done, it tends to form the basis of modern day fashion as a whole, which is driven by the practice of adopting design elements of the past and adapting them so they resonate with modern day consumers.
 Given that so much has already been done in the centuries of fashion that preceded 2017, this should come as little surprise.
 It should also not serve as the basis for calling foul.